Samsung Galaxy S8 is the elephant in the room

 Instead, it introduced a tablet and a two-in-one, and tacked on a disappointing video teasing the Galaxy S8 event, taking place March 29 in New York.
 Samsung pushed the Galaxy S8 launch because it had to sew up its time-consuming and terribly embarrassing botched Note 7 launch.

 And the Galaxy S8's absence was palpable.
 Samsung's launch typically helps anchor the show for industry watchers.
-Its massive presence whips up excitement year after year, and gives us phone reviewers a chance to (initially) compare at once the devices that'll launch in the following months.
-Now we'll have to wait to to size up top-tier handsets like the LG G6, Huawei P 10 Plus and Sony Xperia XZ Premium.
+Its massive presence whips up excitement year after year, and gives us phone reviewers a chance to compare the devices that'll launch in the following months.
+Now we'll have to wait to to size up top-tier handsets such as the LG G6, Huawei P 10 Plus and Sony Xperia XZ Premium.

 Not that Samsung should mind that its phone didn't show.
 It means the company can pick its own venue and start time.
 It doesn't have to worry about journalists scrambling to arrive from other events, or dashing off for the next press conference across town.
 By controlling every detail of its own unveiling, Samsung doesn't have to share the spotlight.